 - Reserve 500ml of coconut milk for later use

-- Mix the washed rice flour with the remaining coconut milk (2.5 liters)
+- Mix the rice flour with the remaining coconut milk (2.5 liters)

-- Ensure the mixture is smooth and well-combined
+- Make sure the mixture is smooth and well combined

-- Strain the mixture through a fine sieve to remove any lumps or undissolved flour particles
+- Strain through a fine sieve to remove lumps

-Pro Tip: Use well-matured coconuts for the richest coconut milk, as they contain more cream.
+Pro Tip: Use well-matured coconuts for richer coconut milk

 3. Prepare the Jaggery Base

-- Take the reserved 500ml coconut milk and dissolve the grated jaggery in it
+- Use the reserved 500ml coconut milk to dissolve the grated jaggery

-- Stir well by hand—small lumps are acceptable, but ensure larger pieces dissolve completely
+- Mix well — small lumps are okay, but larger pieces should dissolve completely

-- Add the brown sugar to this mixture and stir until dissolved
+- Add the brown sugar and stir until dissolved

-- Place this mixture on medium-low heat and stir until the jaggery and sugar are completely dissolved
+- Place on medium-low heat and stir until everything is fully dissolved

 - Add the strained rice flour mixture to the jaggery base

-- Important: Stir the rice flour mixture well before adding, as it tends to settle at the bottom
+- Important: Stir the rice flour mixture well before adding, as it can settle at the bottom

-- Increase heat to medium and begin the continuous stirring process
+- Increase heat to medium and begin continuous stirring

-- After about 30 minutes, the mixture will start to heat up and bubble vigorously
+- After about 30 minutes, the mixture will start bubbling

-- Safety Warning: Stand slightly away from the pan during this phase, as the hot mixture can splatter
+- Safety Warning: Keep a safe distance from the pan during this stage

 The dodol is ready when:

-- It becomes very thick and doesn’t stick to the sides of the pan
+- It becomes thick and does not stick to the sides of the pan

 7. Final Steps

-- Add the chopped cashew nuts when the dodol is nearly done
+- Add cashew nuts when the mixture is almost done

-- Pour onto a greased plate or parchment-lined tray
+- Transfer to a greased plate or tray

 8. Setting and Cutting